Uppsala universitet / UU

 • Studying in Uppsala

-The programme involves lecturers from a variety of disciplines and is administered by the Faculty of Theology – home to the Centre for Multidisciplinary Studies on Racism and the Uppsala Religion and Society Research Centre, which was a participant in the EU’s RESPOND project on mass migration.
+The Master’s Programme in International Humanitarian Action is administered by the Faculty of Theology, which is the university’s oldest faculty and home to the Centre for Multidisciplinary Studies on Racism and the Uppsala Religion and Society Research Centre, which was a participant in the EU’s RESPOND project on mass migration.

 The fourth largest city in Sweden, Uppsala was once an important trading centre to the Vikings – as you will find out if you visit nearby Gamla Uppsala (Old Uppsala).
 The Viking centres of Birka (8th century) and Sigtuna (10th century) also lie nearby; Birka is a World Heritage site.